instructure/ims-lti/README.md

 To validate the OAuth signatures you need to require the appropriate request proxy for your application.
 For example:

-    # For a sinatra app:
+    # For a Sinatra or a Rails 3 app:
     require 'oauth/request_proxy/rack_request'

-    # For a rails app:
+    # For a Rails 2.3 app:
     require 'oauth/request_proxy/action_controller_request'

 For further information see the [oauth-ruby](https://github.com/oauth/oauth-ruby) project.